Cray-HPE/hms-compcredentials/README.md

 ## Data Types

-There are two main data types used with this package; one is the object containing the plubming information for the back-end storage, and the other is the data structure containing the actual credential information.
+There are two main data types used with this package; one is the object containing the plumbing information for the back-end storage, and the other is the data structure containing the actual credential information.

 This package implements an interface for the following data type.